Loading...

 France is home to numerous renowned cultural institutions, many of which are concentrated in the elegant and lively capital, Paris.
 As you study abroad in the city, you can explore years of French art and history at The Louvre or the Musée d’Orsay.

 Elsewhere in France, many student cities are known for their quality of life.
-Lyon, for example, is ranked among the top 40 cities in the world for quality of life, thanks to its affordable cost of living and efficient transportation system.
-Other popular student cities, such as Bordeaux and Grenoble, offer a lively nightlife alongside must-see cultural attractions.
+In 2024, Lyon, for example, was ranked among the top 40 cities in the world for quality of life.
+It boasts elite universities, a rich cultural scene, and an excellent transport system.
+Other popular student cities, such as Grenoble and Lille, offer a lively nightlife alongside must-see cultural attractions

 Students are also drawn to the vibrant gastronomy scene and the opportunity to learn French—a helpful skill when working in Europe.
 French is one of the EU’s three official languages and one of the most-spoken languages for business.

-Paris moved up two positions to rank 12th in the world in the Global Startup Ecosystem Report 2025 and more than half of the 1,000 French AI startups are based in the city.
+Paris ranks 13th in the world in the Global Startup Ecosystem Report 2026 and more than half of the 1,000 French AI startups are based in the city.

 The country also has many top-ranked business schools, the majority of which are clustered in Paris.
-One of the most well-known is INSEAD—its MBA is ranked fourth in the world—but institutions such as ESCP Business School and emlyon Business School also appear in the top 50 of the Financial Times Global MBA Ranking.
+One of the most well-known is INSEAD—its MBA is ranked second in the world—but institutions such as HEC Paris, ESCP Business School, ESSEC Business School and emlyon Business School also appear in the top 50 of the Financial Times Global MBA Ranking.

 Applying to study abroad in France works in much the same way as with other international business schools.
 First, you’ll need to compile the documents you’ll need for your application, including: